CV examples

 Proactive school leaver with a strong desire to become a Teaching Assistant.
 Demonstrated leadership through community service and volunteering.
 Excellent communication and interpersonal skills from public speaking and debate clubs.
 Proven dedication and strong work ethic with consistent academic achievements.
 Additional experience includes tutoring, assisting teachers, and participating in mentoring programs.
 Eager to develop professional skills in education and contribute to a learning environment.

-Healthcare Personal Profile Example
+Healthcare CV Personal Profile Example

 Passionate school leaver eager to enter the healthcare sector through an Intermediate Apprenticeship (Level 2) after GCSEs.
 Aspire to train as a healthcare support worker assistant and aim to advance to an Advanced Apprenticeship (Level 3).
 Excellent communication and interpersonal skills, with experience engaging with individuals from diverse backgrounds.
 Previous volunteer work at local nursing homes and involvement in community outreach programs has instilled a genuine desire to support and improve the lives of others.Committed to positively impacting individuals’ well-being and pursuing a rewarding healthcare career.